When was the last time, I spoke to the rose plants while watering them in the morning?

 I know.
 Change is inevitable.
 Life has Changed.

 When I pause and look back at my life, I remember only the events that made me truly happy from inside.
-Not the money I earned, the house I bought, the cars I drove, the titles I held in office, the friends in facebook or the followers in twitter.
+Not the money I earned, the house I bought, the cars I drove, the titles I held in the office, the friends in facebook or the followers in twitter.

 I am going after those precious little experiences which will make me smile in my death bed.